maemo-leste-extras/sojourner/README.md

 TODO
 ----
-This list is copied from original repo on gitorious.
-I will create individual tickets later
+This list was copied from original repo on gitorious and extended.
+I will create individual tickets later.
 * Release a new package to test the process
+* Set-up issue tracker
+* Create some screenshots and write longer project decription (original page as inspiration)

 * Allow hiding talks in the past
 * Colour/highlight talks happing right now (particularly important in favourites)
 * Maybe include “talks starting within half an hour of this one ending”, as seen on fosdem.org event pages?